TBI Keeping You Awake?

 Mood swings

-Memory Problems
+Memory problems

 Follow up with your health care team

 Insomnia can continue after a TBI.
 It may go together with depression and trouble functioning during the day.
 If good sleep hygiene is not solving your sleep problems, talk with your health care provider.
-You may need to learn relaxation techniques or try talk therapy to help you.
+You may need to learn relaxation techniques or try therapy to help you.

 Remember: Every small change you make toward getting regular, quality sleep will be a step toward feeling more rested and energetic during the day.